Everyday Nourishing Foods

 • WhatsApp

 When cooked with the proper basmati rice-to-water ratio, basmati rice becomes light, fluffy, and aromatic.
 However, too much or too little water can lead to mushy, sticky, or undercooked grains.
+If you're new to cooking basmati, my Basmati Rice 101 guide explains how factors like soaking time, rice type, and cooking method affect water absorption.

 Use the Water-to-Rice Ratio Calculator below to get the perfect measurement for cooking basmati rice using a Rice Cooker, Stovetop, or Instant Pot.